JetBrains-Research/pubtrends/README.md

 ## Development

-Please ensure that you have database configured, up and running.
-Then use web-service or jupyter notebook.
+Please ensure that you have database configured, up and running. \
+Then launch web-service or use jupyter notebook for development.

 ### Web service